moazzumjillani/Bet-tracker/README.txt

 ----------
 1) Tap "Import HTML" and pick your bet-history .html file from Files.
 2) Wait a moment while it parses.
-3) You'll get a table of unique events with total stake (PKR) and appearances.
+3) The dashboard fills with:
+   - **Event overview** — totals the full stake for each unique event.
+   - **Top accumulator pairs** — highlights the five two-leg combinations that occur most often, with their combined stake.
+   - **Combined exposure** — lets you pick any two or three events to see how many unsettled accumulators include *all* of them and the total stake tied up in those slips.
+Use the **Clear selectors** button to start a fresh comparison instantly.
-4) Use the search box to filter.
-Tap column headers to sort.
+4) Use the search box to filter the overview table and tap column headers to sort.
+Reset clears the imported data, filters, and cards so you can load a new file.

 Notes
 -----
 - All parsing happens ON-DEVICE.
 Your file never leaves your phone.
 - If some rows don't appear, open "Parser diagnostics" to see what was recognized.
 - This parser uses robust heuristics; if your export format changes, send a sample to refine the selector profile.
+- The "Top accumulator pairs" card refreshes automatically after every import or reset, and the combined exposure selectors only calculate when you pick distinct events.